energywebfoundation/ocn-registry/README.md

 # Open Charging Network Registry

-Registry smart contract for OCN Node operator and OCPI party listings.
+Decentralized Registry smart contracts for Node operators, OCPI party and App providers.
 For Ethereum-based networks.

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/a24c1584300a4c758d8da109a3e6cb80)](https://www.codacy.com?utm_source=bitbucket.org&amp;utm_medium=referral&amp;utm_content=shareandcharge/registry&amp;utm_campaign=Badge_Grade)

 ## Pre-amble

 There are a few concepts which first need to be explained.
-The Registry smart contract works on Ethereum-based blockchains.
+The Registry smart contracts works on Ethereum-based blockchains.
 That might be [ganache](https://github.com/trufflesuite/ganache-cli) if running a local development blockchain, or the pre-production or production chain of the [Energy Web Foundation's blockchain](https://energyweb.atlassian.net/wiki/spaces/EWF/overview).
 These chains use